EN | CY

 We are committed to protecting the privacy of others and complying with all relevant data protection laws and regulations.
 This Privacy Notice explains how we collect, store, use and transfer information about individuals, including those who are applying to take part in, or are involved in, the programmes we make, whether in hard copy or digitally on any of our servers or computers.

-In this Privacy Notice ‘Avanti’, ‘we’, ‘us’, ‘our’ refers to Avanti Media Limited and ‘you’, ‘your’ refers to potential contributors to our programming.
+In this Privacy Notice ‘Afanti’, ‘we’, ‘us’, ‘our’ refers to Afanti Media Limited and ‘you’, ‘your’ refers to potential contributors to our programming.

 Applicants to our programmes who apply through a third party website or via links from third party websites or via other platforms (such as Twitter or Facebook) should note that we are not responsible for any links those third party websites and platforms may carry and/or for the privacy and data protection policies those other third party websites and platforms, and we encourage such applicants to review the privacy and data protection policies of those third party websites and platforms to understand how they collect, store, use and share personal information.